allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 Now that you have an inference container running, you can add new model inference endpoints directly with the CLI.
 The inference container will automatically sync every 5 minutes.
 The first few requests may take longer while the inference container downloads the model file and preprocessing Python code.
-Once everything is cached, it will return almost immediately.
+Once everything is cached, responses will return almost immediately.

 :::note
 Review the model repository in the ClearML web UI, under the "serving examples" Project on your ClearML